CSCfi/csc-user-guide/docs/accounts/account-lifecycle.md

 ## Expiration of user accounts

 If you have been granted an account for a fixed period, the account expires when the period ends.
-Accounts created with Haka or Virtu do not have an end date, and they remain valid as long as use one of the following methods to login: Haka, Virtu or SSH key.
+Accounts created with Haka or Virtu are validated periodically.
+The following methods can be independently used to login depending on the service: Haka, Virtu, password or SSH key.

-All accounts are immediately terminated if their owner is not reachable, i.e. emails bounce back.
+User accounts may be closed if their owner is not reachable, i.e. emails bounce back.

 !!!
 Note